 Frameworks are “umbrella agreements” that sets out the terms – particularly relating to price, quality and quantity – under which individual contracts (call-offs) can be awarded throughout the period of the agreement.

 I agree with standardised PQQ’s about as much as I agree with world peace; great in principal, but is it a reality?
 Okay, so maybe it is a touch dramatic to compare PQQ’s to world peace, but standardising PQQ’s will be a colossal mission- can it be done?
 I asked the question on Twitter a few weeks back, […]

 Recommendations first outlined in the Glover Report to help small businesses identify contract opportunities are now coming to fruition.
 The Glover Report – Accelerating the SME Economic Engine states… “Tendering opportunities thought especially suitable for SMEs or consortia of SMEs should be flagged by the procurer during the advertising process.”
 Although this idea has been […]

 PQQs (Pre-Qualification Questionnaires) are issued by awarding authorities, as part of a restricted procedure, in order to short-list suitable suppliers before inviting them to tender.
 Suppliers are assessed according to pre-set criteria based around financial position, ability to deliver, quality standards, and the company’s policies on health and safety, sustainability and equal opportunities.

 On Sunday the Remedies Directive (2007/66/EC) was implemented in UK legislation.
 In England, Wales and Northern Ireland, the Office of Government Commerce (OGC) had drafted ‘The Public Contracts (Amendment) Regulations 2009’ (SI 2009/2992).
 While in Scotland the Scottish Procurement Directorate (SPD) had drafted The Public Contracts and Utilities Contracts (Scotland) Amendment Regulations 2009 (SSI […]

 One of the best ways to improve your tender and PQQ (Pre-Qualification Questionnaire) submissions is to learn from the mistakes and merits of your previous efforts.
 You can do this by requesting feedback on your performance during the tender process from the awarding authority.

+Have you ever come across a tender that looks interesting but you just don’t have a clue what it’s talking about?
 Buyers, often with the best intentions, sometimes include terminology that is quite frankly harder to understand than ‘The Theory of Everything’ by Stephen Hawkings.
 If you’re new to public sector tendering, here’s a simple […]

 Speaking at the Conservative party conference in Manchester yesterday, Francis Maude, Shadow Minister for the Cabinet Office, said the party would publish online, every item of government expenditure over £25,000 and all government tender documents for contracts worth over £10,000.
 The Shadow Minister said that he thought that this would allow ‘an army of armchair auditors’ […]